f4exb/sdrangel-docker/sdrangel/readme.md

   - `-s` specifies the host port linked to the container ssh port (22)
   - `-a` specifies the host port linked to the SDRangel REST API port
   - `-u` specifies an UDP port on the host linked to the same port in the container.
   You may have several of these.
 UDP port mapping is used for Remote Input plugin operation
+  - `-b` specifies the branch used when compiling SDRangel and that appears in the image name (default is `master`)

 <h2>Notes about running images</h2>